rust-lang/blog.rust-lang.org/posts/2025-03-03-Project-Goals-Feb-Update.md

 team: Goals Team <https://www.rust-lang.org/governance/teams/goals>
 ---

-The Rust project is currently working towards a [slate of 39 project goals](https://rust-lang.github.io/rust-project-goals/2025h1/goals.html), with 3 of them designed as [Flagship Goals](https://rust-lang.github.io/rust-project-goals/2025h1/goals.html#flagship-goals).
+This is the first Project Goals update for the new 2025h1 period.
+For the first 6 months of 2025, the Rust project will work towards a [slate of 39 project goals](https://rust-lang.github.io/rust-project-goals/2025h1/goals.html), with 3 of them designed as [Flagship Goals](https://rust-lang.github.io/rust-project-goals/2025h1/goals.html#flagship-goals).
 This post provides selected updates on our progress towards these goals (or, in some cases, lack thereof).
 The full details for any particular goal are available in its associated [tracking issue on the rust-project-goals repository](https://github.com/rust-lang/rust-project-goals/issues?q=is%3Aissue%20state%3Aopen%20label%3AC-tracking-issue).

 ## Flagship goals